jometa9/iptradeapp2/EA_API_ENDPOINTS.md

    if(res == 200)
    {
-      // Check for empty response (master offline or no orders) if(result_string == "0")
+      // Check for empty response (master offline or not registered) if(result_string == "0")
       {
-         UpdateChartMessage("⏸️ IPTRADE STATUS: NO ORDERS\\nMaster offline or no pending orders\\nExisting positions maintained");
+         UpdateChartMessage("⏸️ IPTRADE STATUS: NO ORDERS\\nMaster offline or not registered\\nExisting positions maintained");
          return true; // Success but no orders - DO NOT close existing positions }